tychen742/dataSciencePy/computer-setup.md

 ### GitHub

-1. Create an account on GitHub (https://github.com) using the `Sign up for GitHub` form on the right side of the page.
+1. Create an account on GitHub (https://github.com).
 2. Email your username to your instructor.
-3. Once your instructor adds you to the course GitHub organization you will receive an email asking you to accept the invitation.
+3. Once your instructor adds you to the course GitHub organization, you will receive an email asking you to accept the invitation.
 Click on the link to accept.
 4. Check if this worked
     1. Go to [https://github.com](https://github.com).
     2. Sign in if necessary.
     3. In the upper left corner click on the drop down with your name.
-    4. Confirm that the name name of the course GitHub organization is present
+    4. Confirm that the name of the course GitHub organization is present.

 ### Git